 Choose Love, the world's first store where you can buy real gifts for refugees, contains practical items like tents, nappies and sleeping bags.
 But instead of taking them home, each purchase buys a similar item for someone who truly needs it.

 We're hugely passionate about learning and developing ways to make the running of our events as sustainable as possible.
-We’ve posted an update on the journey we've been on since the April 2019 edition of the even and what we’ve learnt whilst trying to decrease the environmental impact of the event – check that out here.
+We posted a piece on our blog on the journey we took between #SMRapril19 and #SMRnov19, and what we learnt in that time while trying to decrease the environmental impact of the event – check that out here.
 We're currently working on making an even bigger impact at future events.